Welcome to the HT500 3D Printer operating manual of the Kühling&Kühling GmbH (in the following referred to as Kühling&Kühling).

 The nozzle is exchangeable to provide different bore diameters for different materials, layer thicknesses or print speed.
 Ex factory, the 0.35mm tip is preinstalled.
 Additionally, three nozzles with diameters of 0.25mm, 0.5mm and 0.75mm are included.
 The tips are distinguishable by the engraved markings.

-The 0.35mm and the 0.5mm nozzles should be used for most purposes and can be operated at an extrusion speed of up to
+The 0.35mm and the 0.5mm nozzles should be used for most purposes and can be operated at a print speed of up to

 60mm/s.
 The Slic3r profiles provided by Kühling&Kühling are optimized for the 0.35mm nozzle.
 Additional information can be found in the Service Guide and in the Slic3r manual.